Boom-Thep/E-commerce-Digital-Marketing-Campaign-Analysis/README.md

 ### Geolocation Targeting Analysis
-- **Tier 1 cities:** Demonstrate significantly better performance with a total revenue of 6,940,536, a positive gross profit of 1,810,465.27, and a strong positive ROMI of 35.29%.
-This indicates that marketing efforts in Tier 1 cities are highly effective and profitable.
+- **Tier 1 cities:** Demonstrate significantly better performance with a **total revenue of $6,940,536** and a positive **gross profit of $1,810,465.27** with a strong positive **ROMI of 35.29%.** This indicates that marketing efforts in Tier 1 cities are highly effective and profitable.
-- **Tier 2 cities:** Show significantly lower performance with a total revenue of **4,133,766**, a negative gross profit of **-1,626,258.72**, and a negative ROMI of **-28.23%**.
+- **Tier 2 cities:** Show significantly lower performance with a **total revenue of $4,133,766**, a negative **gross profit of -$1,626,258.72**, and a negative **ROMI of -28.23%**.
 This suggests that marketing efforts in Tier 2 cities are not generating sufficient revenue to cover the marketing costs, resulting in a loss.

 **Recommendations:**
 - **Prioritize Tier 1 Cities:** Continue to prioritize marketing efforts in Tier 1 cities, as they have shown strong performance and profitability.